takanory/slides/20220429pyconus/index.rst

 .. image:: images/scope-reactions-write.png
    :width: 50%

 ..
-If you want to add emoji reaction, add a "reactions:write" scope.
+If you want to add emoji reactions, add a "reactions:write" scope.

 **Summary** of Events and Scopes
 --------------------------------